Chapter 8, Part C: Conclusion- Hunters of Reigate

-By the time Edmund and the guildmaster had approached his home, Edmund’s shivering could not be controlled.
-Whatever he may have thought of his guildmaster’s dismissal of his earlier offer to help continue searching the roads and woods, Edmund was evidently not in any condition to do any more traveling.
-As his horse stopped at the end of the pathway, he submitted himself to his guildmaster’s assistance and allowed himself to be helped off his horse.
+By the time the two approached Edmund’s home, the young hunter’s shivering could not be controlled.
+Whatever he may have thought of being presumptively dismissed by his guildmaster, Edmund was evidently not in any condition to do any more traveling.
+When his horse stopped at the end of the pathway, he was forced to allow his guildmaster to help him off his horse.

 Once they reached the front step, his mother quickly opened the door and ushered the men inside.
 Across the road, a pair of curtains in a window shifted slightly, signaling that Edmund’s homecoming had not gone unobserved.